drouu/dragonvale-sandbox/README.md

         list = breed_calc(d1,d2,beb);
     </script>

-the function arguments d1 and d2 specify the parent dragons.  they are keys from the dragons.js file, such as "Panlong_Dragon".  beb is a boolean value which specifies whether or not bring-em-back is in effect.
+the arguments d1 and d2 specify the parent dragons.  they are keys from the dragons.js file, such as "Panlong_Dragon".  beb is a boolean value which specifies whether or not bring-em-back is in effect.

 ## license